Rouji/blog/content/posts/thebat/index.md

 (Also note the added hot snot 😅)

-# Glueing the Halves Together
+# Gluing the Halves Together

 Couldn't come up with a good/easy way of adding screws or something.
 Literally just hot glued them together lol.